EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 See the Book Industry Study Group (BISG) website for up-to-date [BISAC categories and their codes](https://bisg.org/page/BISACEdition).
 For help, see BISG's [instructions on categorizing books](https://bisg.org/page/BISACSelection).

 ## LCC [code]
+See the Library of Congress website an outline of the [Library of Congress Classification (LCC) schedules of categories and codes](https://www.loc.gov/catdir/cpso/lcco/), and the set of schedules for the [full classification](https://www.loc.gov/aba/publications/FreeLCC/freelcc.html#About).

 ## custom_categories [...]